St. Jude Children's Research Hospital

 Dr. Downing is a Detroit native who earned his undergraduate and medical degrees at the University of Michigan.
 He joined St. Jude in 1986 after training in anatomic pathology at Washington University in St. Louis and completing a fellowship in hematopathology at the University of Florida in Gainesville.
 Prior to taking the helm of St. Jude, Dr. Downing served as the institution’s scientific and deputy director and as an executive vice president in the organization.
 He became the hospital’s sixth chief executive officer July 15, 2014.

 For his work, Dr. Downing has received numerous honors, including the Association for Molecular Pathology Award for Excellence in Molecular Diagnostics, which recognizes lifetime, pioneering achievement, particularly in regard to molecular diagnostics and molecular medicine.
 In 2013, he was elected to the Institute of Medicine of the National Academy of Sciences (now known as National Academy of Medicine), and in 2016, he was named a fellow of the American Academy of Arts and Sciences.
-Most recently, he was awarded the Society of Memorial Sloan Kettering Prize.
+Most recently, he was awarded the Society of Memorial Sloan Kettering Prize and the E. Donnall Thomas Lecture and Prize from the American Society of Hematology.
 In addition, Dr. Downing served on a Blue Ribbon Panel to advise former Vice President Joe Biden’s National Cancer Moonshot Initiative through the National Cancer Institute.

 Dr. Downing has been supported throughout his career by his wife, Mariea.
 They are the proud parents of three children, Melissa, Suzy and Michael, and have four grandchildren, Jude, Lucy, Charlie and Maggie.